 As a permanent and definite part of the services of the Christian church, the missionary meeting bears the divine endorsement for all time.
-Through the Spirit of prophecy we are told: "God has committed to our hands a most sacred work, and we need to meet together to receive instruction, that we may be fitted to perform this work."-Ibid., vol. 6, p.
+Through the Spirit of Prophecy we are told: "God has committed to our hands a most sacred work, and we need to meet together to receive instruction, that we may be fitted to perform this work."-Ibid., vol. 6, p.
 32. (Italics supplied.)

-Times of Meetings.-The first Sabbath of the month is generally recognized as Home Missionary Sabbath, but other departments may also have opportunity on these special days to present their interests.
+Times of Meetings.-The first Sabbath of the month is generally recognized as Church Missionary Sabbath.
+The worship service of this Sabbath is focused on lay evangelism, but other departments besides the lay activities department may also have opportunity on these special days to present their interests.
 This will be done, however, by careful counsel with the departments concerned.

-In order to strengthen and develop the missionary spirit among our members, auxiliary missionary services might be conducted in one or more of the following ways:
+In order to strengthen and develop the missionary spirit among our members, auxiliary missionary meetings might be conducted in one or more of the following ways:

-- 1. The ten-minute weekly missionary service held each Sabbath immediately following the close of the Sabbath school and just preceding the preaching service. - 2.
-A midweek missionary meeting combined with the weekly prayer meeting has been found to be an effective method of conducting this service of the church.
-On this occasion the first half of the meeting is spent in wrapping and addressing missionary literature to be sent through the mails, and the latter part of the service is very appropriately spent in prayer and testimony by the missionary workers. - 3.
-Missionary meetings at various times, as best suited to local conditions.
-The Home Missionary Council should plan definitely and carefully to make the missionary services of the church, occasions for spiritual revival and practical training, and see that they are conducted with the same regularity and continuity as the other meetings of the church.
+1. The ten-minute weekly missionary meeting held each Sabbath immediately following the close of the Sabbath school and just preceding the preaching service.

+2. A midweek meeting combined with the weekly prayer meeting.
+On this occasion, the first part of the service may be given to a devotional message, followed by a season of prayer, remembering that worship is vital in spiritual growth and preparation for service.
+The remainder of the meeting time may then be devoted to a training period for lay evangelistic service.
+Instruction in soul-winning methods is presented and the members are given opportunity to present for general discussion problems they have met in lay evangelism.
+3. Church missionary meetings at various times, as best suited to local conditions.
+The Lay Activities Council should plan definitely and carefully to make the missionary services of the church occasions for spiritual revival and practical training, and see that they are conducted with the same regularity and continuity as other meetings of the church.

-Supplying Literature on the Sabbath.--It is generally recognized that the Sabbath affords the most opportune time for the church missionary secretary to place literature in the hands of the members.
-In all his work on the Sabbath the missionary secretary should avoid any methods that are objectionable and that would tend to divert the attention of the congregation from true worship and reverence.
-This phase of the church missionary secretary's work can be helped by the use of the "Order Envelope" plan.
+Supplying Literature on the Sabbath.-It is generally recognized that the Sabbath affords the most opportune time for the lay activities secretary to place literature in the hands of the members.
+In all his work on the Sabbath the lay activities secretary should avoid any methods that are objectionable and that would tend to divert the attention of the congregation from true worship and reverence.
+This phase of the lay activities secretary's work can be helped by the use of the "Order Envelope" plan.
 Envelopes are provided on which the members can designate the literature they wish to obtain, the quantity, the language, binding, et cetera.
 The amount covering the cost of such literature can be put into the envelope during the week and placed in the basket when the regular offering is received on Sabbath.
-At the close of the service the envelopes are placed in the hands of the missionary secretary. who in turn gives the orders prompt attention when the Sabbath is past.
-(See also pp. 96, 131.)
+At the close of the service the envelopes are placed in the hands of the lay activities secretary, who in turn gives the orders prompt attention when the Sabbath is past.
+(See also pp. 101, 137.)